mpentler/edinbustrack/README.md

 There are three examples included:
 * A simple shell-outputted table with appalling formatting that I never finished tidying up
 * A curses-based example, again with awful formatting
-* A more polished PyGame-based example that could be adapted for many applications or displays
+* A more polished PyGame-based example that could be adapted for many applications or displays - this is broken right now (see the issues list for details)

 There is a single function called get_bus_times() that will retrieve the data.
 The function requires a single integer parameter to be passed.
 This is the ID of the bus stop you require.
 You can retrieve this from the Edinburgh bus tracker website: http://www.mybustracker.co.uk